 Or for something a little more low key there is the annual light walk to check out.

-A truly breathtaking event as you can also see the city below lit up in the dark.
+This is a truly breathtaking event in the North Shore Mountains, as you can also see the city below lit up in the dark.

 READ MORE: Plan your trip to explore Victoria on Vancouver Island!

 9) Eat Your Way Through The Richmond Night Market

 For less than $5.00/person you’ll gain access to the largest night market in all of North America.